mkobetic/coin/README.md

 ## COINDB

-Coin is written with the intent of maintaining a ledger split across number of files, this makes it easier to navigate a larger ledger with common editors and is more friendly with version control systems (e.g. git) which are also designed to manage multiple files.
+Coin is written with the intent of maintaining a ledger split across number of files.
+This makes it easier to navigate a larger ledger with common editors and is more friendly with version control systems (e.g. git) which are also designed to manage multiple files.

 `COINDB` is simply an environment variable pointing to a directory where `coin` expects to find the ledger files (`.coin`).
 The obvious organization schemes are splitting the ledger by year, quarter or month.
 While coin allows mixing any types of entries in the files (just like ledger) it looks for two special file names, `accounts.coin` and `commodities.coin`, and reads those first in order to satisfy the strict requirement that any commodities and accounts are defined upfront.